johnflux/CarND-Vehicle-Detection/writeup.md

 ![alt text][image5]

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
-![alt text][image6]

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
+### Here the resulting bounding boxes and heat map are drawn onto the last frame in the series:
-![alt text][image7]
+![alt text][image_heatmap_5_integrated]
+You can see that it has elongated the labelled box for the cars.
+This is with a decay of 50%.

 ---

-###Discussion
+### Discussion

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
+#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+The main issue that I have is performance.
+On my laptop, it takes 4 hours to process the 50 second long video!

+To deal with this, I decreased the overlap for testing and development.
+I also implemented a cache for the hog features but this didn't help with performance.

+The pipeline is likely to fail in many places, such as detecting cars closely in front, since I don't have any large windows.
+It also fails to correctly identify two cars as two cars when they are too close or one is partially obscuring the other.
+One possible solution for this could be to add a basic motion model - Once we detect a car, we could detect its direction of motion, and assume that it will travel roughly in the same direction.
+And so we can approximately track even a fully occluded car.